My Simple, Affordable DIY Solar Electric Generating System for Emergencies/Back-up Power!! (Under $1000!)

 After you assemble all the parts, you can put this together in a HALF DAY even if you don't know how to change a light switch!
 (Like me 25 years ago...).

-The Solar Solution DIY Manual, by itself, sells for only $49 (postpaid in the U.S. or Canada).
-We are also offering a 400 watt (800 watt surge) inverter that could become part of your system (can also attach to a car battery for emergency AC power), a 15 minute telephone consultation to answer any questions you might have, our original best selling solar manual (The People's Guide), a book that includes a chapter on green investing (see details at thecrisisinvestor.com) and a 20 minute DVD of our Solar Solution System, in action at Seavey's home in California (along with his innovative rain water catchment installation).
-All for only $125.
+The Solar Solution DIY Manual, by itself, sells for only $29 (postpaid in the U.S. or Canada).
+We are also offering a 400 watt (800 watt surge) inverter that could become part of your system (can also attach to a car battery for emergency AC power), a 15 minute telephone consultation to answer any questions you might have a book that includes a chapter on green investing (see details at thecrisisinvestor.com) and a 45 minute DVD of our Solar Solution System, in action at Seavey's home in California (along with his innovative rain water catchment/harvesting system).
+All for only $99.

 So welcome to the world of affordable green energy!
 I sincerely hope this is the answer to your concerns and worries about power outages, whatever their cause may be in your part of the country.
 It has certainly been an answer to ours.